 There’s no doubt that managing high blood pressure is an important step in lowering an individual’s risk of developing cardiovascular disease.
-However, new research published in the American Journal of Preventive Medicine suggests that patients taking prescription drugs to treat hypertension may experience periods of low blood pressure which raises their risk of injury as a result of falling or fainting.
+However, a research published in the American Journal of Preventive Medicine suggests that patients taking prescription drugs to treat hypertension may experience periods of low blood pressure which raises their risk of injury as a result of falling or fainting.

 Unusually low blood pressure is characterized as a systolic blood pressure below 110mmHg.
 Since the American Heart Association and the American College of Cardiology recently lowered the definition of hypertension from a systolic blood pressure of 140 down to 130, the findings from the current study have even more important implications on how patients are treated.

 “Efforts to reduce blood pressures for patients with hypertension are an important factor in reducing the risk of heart attack and stroke,” said Dr. John J. Sim, a nephrologist with the Kaiser Permanente Los Angeles Medical Center, and lead author on the study.
 “But our study shows that attaining a lower blood pressure could create a subpopulation of patients whose blood pressures may go too low, which can pose risk for serious falls and fainting.